American Journalist Shelly Kittleson Freed After Kidnapping By Iran-Backed Militia In Iraq

 Kataib Hezbollah is affiliated with the Iranian Quds Force, which is part of the Islamic Revolutionary Guards Corps.

-This morning, President Trump posted on Truth Social, “A whole civilization will die tonight, never to be brought back again.
+In the morning of April 7, President Trump posted on Truth Social, “A whole civilization will die tonight, never to be brought back again.
 I don’t want that to happen, but it probably will.”

 See Trump’s full post, here: